-- Fever above 101°, pus draining from wound, worsening redness or rash - Difficulty breathing - Continuous bleeding from wound (see "wound care" above) - Numbness or weakness that continues after 24 hours. - Intolerable pain when the above strategies for pain control have failed.
+- Fever above 101°, pus draining from wound, worsening redness or rash - Difficulty breathing - Continuous bleeding from wound (see "wound care" above) - Numbness or weakness that persists after nerve block has worn off. - Intolerable pain when the above strategies for pain control have failed. - Progressively worsening calf pain and/or swelling of lower leg (below the knee)